LibreIpsum/website/README.md

 # Warnercloud.net

 This repository holds my personal website.
-I built it using [Hugo](https://gohugo.io) with the [congo theme](https://github.com/jpanther/congo).
+I built it using [Hugo](https://gohugo.io) with the [Congo theme](https://github.com/jpanther/congo).

 This site will hold a blog and a directory of finished and planned projects.